 Minimum staffing ratios for nursing homes have remained unchanged for decades, resulting in staffing shortages in many homes.
 Staff shortages translate into a poorer quality of care for nursing home residents.
 The result often is that residents may go unfed, teeth may not be brushed, soiled clothing and bedding may go unchanged, and patients may be left in one position so long that life-threatening bed sores develop.
 Reportedly, horrendous living conditions can be found in about 10 to 15 percent of the state's approximately 430 nursing homes.
 Apparently, complaints against nursing homes have been increasing over the last few years.
-The majority of complaints by patients, their families, and nursing home staff have identified short staffing as contributing to the poor delivery of care, with the primary complaints centering around inadequate pressure sore treatment and inadequate food preparation and distribution.
+The majority of complaints by patients, their families, and nursing home staff have identified staff shortages as contributing to the poor delivery of care.

-Such problems are usually attributable in part to under staffing; continually working in conditions with inadequate staffing puts a tremendous burden on even the most caring of nursing home workers.
-In addition, many homes have changed from the traditional care provided by nursing homes to providing more short-term care with a focus on rehabilitation, and so current laws are a poor fit.
+Problems are usually attributable in part to under staffing; continually working in conditions with inadequate staffing puts a tremendous burden on even the most caring of nursing home workers.
+In addition, the typical nursing home resident requires a greater level of skilled care than in the past.
+Further, many homes have changed from the traditional care provided by nursing homes to providing more short-term care with a focus on rehabilitation.
+The result is that current laws are a poor fit.
 In response to pressure by advocacy groups and industry members, legislation has been introduced to modify and increase the minimum staffing level for nursing homes.